jessestuart/gatsby-source-s3-image/README.md

 composes the `ImageSharp` node, the `File` node representing the cached image on disk (fetched via the `RemoteFileNode` API), and lastly the extracted EXIF data.
-As a result, you can easily retrieve both a set of images as well as any subset of their associated metadata in a single request.
+As a result, you can easily retrieve both a set of images as well as any subset of their associated metadata in a single request — or just the metadata by itself, if that's all you need.
 For example:

 ```es6
 export const pageQuery = graphql`